frederic-perez/AmE-dictionary/data/dictionary.md

 __have a say (in something)__ _idiom_ To have an active and participatory role in making or influencing a decision about something.
 __have a sneaking suspicion__ _idiom_ To have a slight but persistent premonition or intuition (about something).
 __have a thing for (someone)__ _idiom_ To have a romantic infatuation with someone, especially unbeknownst to that person.
 __have a trick up (one's) sleeve__ _idiom_ To have a secret plan, idea, or advantage that can be utilized if and when it is required.
-A reference to cheating at a card game by hiding a favorable card up one's sleeve.
+A reference to cheating at a card game by hiding a favorable card up one’s sleeve.
 __have a yen for (something)__ _idiom_ To have a very strong and persistent desire or craving for something.
 __have a/the wolf by the ear(s)__ _idiom_ To be in a difficult situation from which it is as dangerous to extricate oneself as it is to remain in it.
 __have bigger fish to fry__ _idiom_ :two: To have more important things to do.